 Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber.

-1. Spring preload adjusting ring
+- 1. Spring preload adjusting ring

+- 2. Special wrench

-2. Position indicator
+- 3. Position indicator

 A special wrench can be obtained at a Yamaha dealer to make this adjustment.